CDC investigating salmonella outbreak linked to cashew cheese

-The cheese, made by Jule’s Foods, is being recalled by the company after 5 people were sickened and 2 were hospitalized in 3 states, including California, Florida and Tennessee.
+The cheese, made by Jule’s Foods, is being recalled by the company after five people were sickened and two were hospitalized in three states, including California, Florida and Tennessee.

 Recalled products include: Jule’s cashew brie (classic), Jule’s truffle cashew brie, Jule’s black garlic cashew brie, Jule’s artichoke spinach dip and Jule’s vegan ranch dressing.